-Your guide to Missouri's Presidential Primary
+Your guide to Missouri's presidential primary

 While much of the focus is centered on the intense Democratic primary, Missouri voters can choose to cast a ballot for the Republican, Libertarian, Green or Constitution party nominee.

-- President Donald Trump, Bob Ely, Bill Weld, John Walsh and Matthew John Matern are on the Republican party ballot.
+- President Donald Trump, Bob Ely, Bill Weld, Joe Walsh and Matthew John Matern are on the Republican party ballot.

 - More than 20 contenders are on the Democratic party ballot, but almost all of the candidates have dropped out of the race.
-Most of the attention in the race will be focused on Joe Biden and Bernie Sanders.
+Most of the attention in the race will be focused on former Vice President Joe Biden and Senator Bernie Sanders.

 - Jacob Hornberger is the sole candidate for the Libertarian Party.